wangziqi2013/wangziqi2013.github.io/_posts/2023-02-04-cuckoo-trie.markdown

 the key prefixes, adding one more token to the prefix after going down a level, until a leaf node is reached.
 For each level that has been traversed, the lookup procedure also issues new prefetch instructions for key prefixes that are D tokens ahead, striving to keep the memory pipeline busy and fully utilize the memory bandwidth.

+The above naive approach needs to store a node's key prefix in each entry for two purposes.
+First, when the entry is relocated to its alternate bucket, the key prefix is essential for computing the index of the alternate bucket.